The Music of Chance: Plot summary

-The two men are watched over by Calvin Murks, the millionaires' tough but amiable hired man.
-When Pozzi takes a swing at Murks for cracking a joke about being too smart to play cards, Murks begins wearing a gun.
-Pozzi sees this as proof that he is nothing but a slave.
+The two are watched over by Calvin Murks, the millionaires' tough but amiable hired man.
+After Pozzi takes a swing at him, Murks begins wearing a gun, which Pozzi takes as proof that he is nothing but a slave.

-Even after the two men have completed working off their debt, the millionaires add on the food and entertainment charges the men have accrued as a result of living at the estate.
-Pozzi, convinced there is no way out of the contract, escapes the meadow.
-Days later Nashe finds his young friend sprawled on the grass beaten into a coma.
-Murks claims innocence and tells Nashe he took Pozzi to a hospital.
-Two weeks later, Murks tells Nashe that Pozzi checked himself out of the hospital and vanished, but Nashe is convinced that his friend is dead.
+When the millionaires add further charges for food and lodging, Pozzi, convinced there is no way out of the contract, escapes the meadow.
+Days later Nashe finds him beaten into a coma; Pozzi soon vanishes, and Nashe is convinced that his friend is dead.

-Time passes, the wall grows as does Nashe's obsession with taking revenge on Murks.
-When Nashe has completed enough work on the wall to pay off his debt, Murks and his son-in-law Floyd take Nashe out to celebrate.
-Nashe beats Floyd in a game of pool, but refuses the fifty dollars he has won; Floyd accepts this, saying that he owes Nashe a favor.
-Soon after, the three men pile into Murks's new car (Nashe's old Saab) with the slightly more sober Nashe behind the wheel.
-Nashe promptly takes the car up to eighty-five miles an hour and deliberately collides, head-on into an oncoming vehicle.
+As the wall grows, so does Nashe's obsession with avenging Pozzi.
+Having finally worked off his debt, Nashe is taken out to celebrate by Murks and his son-in-law Floyd.
+The three pile into Murks's new car, Nashe's old Saab, with Nashe at the wheel, and he deliberately crashes it head-on into an oncoming vehicle.

 Influence

 The Music of Chance was referred to in David Mitchell's 1999 novel Ghostwritten, which also deals with the nature of random chance.
 In the novel, one character is a member of a musical collective called The Music of Chance, named "after a novel by that New York bloke".

 Dialogue from the film adaptation is used in a track by Sweet Billy Pilgrim called 'Here It Begins'.